 As explained in detail in Appendix A, the RTM methodology yields an estimated partial apprehension rate (PAR) for southwest border crossers.
+Note that this year's Border Security Metrics Report includes updates to certain datasets used to calculate the PAR (see Appendix A).
 Following the calculation of the PAR, the methodology for estimating total successful unlawful entries consists of three additional steps.

 First, as in the calculation of the model-based apprehension rate discussed above, all attempted unlawful border crossers are divided into "impactable" and "non-impactable" groups.
-Second, the PAR is used to estimate the odds of successful entry for aliens within the impactable population group.2 Third, the number of successful unlawful entries is estimated based on the odds of successful entry among this group times the apprehension count among impactable aliens.
-Because non-impactable aliens are assumed to be apprehended 100 percent of the time, only impactable aliens contribute to the estimated count of total successful unlawful entries:
+Second, based on the assumption that impactable aliens apprehended at the same rate as RTM aliens included in the PAR analysis, the PAR is used to estimate the odds of successful entry for aliens within the impactable population group.2 Third, the number of successful unlawful entries is estimated based on the number of impactable aliens apprehended times the odds of successful entry among this group.
+Because non-impactable aliens are assumed to be apprehended 100 percent of the time-i.e., so none of them successfully enter without being apprehended--only impactable aliens contribute to the estimated count of successful unlawful entries:

-Total successful unlawful entries = Odds of successful entry Apprehensions of impactable aliens
+Total successful unlawful entries = Apprehensions of impactable aliens Odds of successful entry

 The estimated number of undetected unlawful entries is derived from the observational estimate of detected unlawful entries, with limitations discussed above, and the model-based estimate of total successful unlawful entries, which in turn is derived from the RTM methodology and the model-based apprehension rate, with additional limitations discussed above.
-DHS is working to refine both the observational and model-based methodologies and to more precisely describe the impact of these limitations on estimates of total and undetected unlawful entries.
+DHS continues to refine both the observational and model-based methodologies.